schizel19/essential-developer-notes/Ch1_Planning/Notes/Singletons and Global Instances.md

 }
 ```

-This allows the singleton to be subclassed and overwritten; or
+This allows the singleton to be subclassed and overwritten; or utilizing *extension* with Swift and allows the Singleton to be *final*
 ```swift
 final class Singleton {
     func doSomething(){}